wilsonfurtado2000/microsoft_engage_project/README.md

   Teams you created are visible here

-  option to create a team
+  Option to create a team

-  you can search for the required team by typing the team name in the search bar
+  You can search for the required team by typing the team name in the search bar

 ![image](https://user-images.githubusercontent.com/72563697/125572395-b9f76d63-eb8e-4f1e-802e-6429aefa1d8f.png)

 Team dashboard

-you can chat with the team members
+You can chat with the team members

-invite members into the team
+Invite members into the team

-search for messages in the search bar
+Search for messages in the search bar

 ![image](https://user-images.githubusercontent.com/72563697/125572542-13e698d9-d032-4dda-9299-24978a1aaaa7.png)
 ![image](https://user-images.githubusercontent.com/72563697/125572586-91e76684-d01c-46ba-b5d1-817784b1a8dd.png)